symbol-mind/symbol-mind-promo/README.md

 ## The Essence

-A small, humane, calm, **symbolic computing environment** where someone can think more clearly and program things that matter to them.
+A small, humane, calm **symbolic computing environment** where someone can think more clearly and program things that matter to them.

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to formally deduce reliable facts.